COVID-19 TGH Helpline

 Contact your primary care physician if you experience cold or flu like symptoms.
-TGH Virtual Care is also a great option for care.
+TGH Virtual Health is also a great option for care.
 It enables patients to seek medical attention from their home while limiting the spread of germs.
-You can learn more about the TGH Virtual Care service here.
+You can learn more about the TGH Virtual Health service here.

 If you have a fever and/or respiratory symptoms AND have traveled internationally or across states, OR have been in contact with someone diagnosed with COVID-19, please contact your county health department for direction about testing and treatment.
 The health department will advise you on how to access care if needed and will contact your local hospital.